softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 }
 ```

-Users can use configure `user_metadata`, `tags`, and `notes` attributes as follows:
+In addition, users can use configure optional attributes such as `user_metadata`, `tags`, and `notes` attributes as follows:

-# Example of addition attributes for the pre-set configured bare metal server
+## Example of additional attributes for the pre-set configured bare metal server
 ```hcl
 # Create a new bare metal
 resource "softlayer_bare_metal" "pre-configured-bm1" {